hahahahaliu/learngit/readme.txt

-Git is a distributed
+Git is a distributed system
-Git is free
+Git is a free GPL